 Macquarie offers an outstanding range of postgraduate and higher degree research options.
-Our world-class research programs give you the chance to work with internationally respected researchers, gain a deeper, stronger knowledge of your discipline and get a competitive edge.
+Our world-class research programs give students an opportunity to work with internationally respected researchers, gain a deeper, stronger knowledge of their discipline and get a competitive edge.

-From 2013, Macquarie will deliver a new standard in research training for students wishing to progress toward higher degree research studies.
-From 1 January 2014 candidates enrolling in higher research degrees at Macquarie University will need to have completed the new Master of Research or equivalent.
+From 2013, through the Master of Research program (MRes) Macquarie has delivered a new standard in research training for students wishing to progress toward higher degree research studies.

-From 1 January 2014, if you seek to undertake a PhD you will first need to complete the MRes (or an MPhil) or equivalent.
-If you have completed a Bachelor Honours degree, or coursework Master degree, you may be eligible for entry into Year 2 of the MRes program in 2014, with up to 32 points credit for your previous studies.
-This means that you can complete the MRes in one year of study, and then seek admission to the 3 year PhD program.
+If you have completed a Bachelor Honours degree or coursework Masters degree, you may be eligible for entry into Year 2 of the MRes program with up to 32 points credit for your previous studies.
+Direct entry into Year 2 of the MRes is considered on a case by case basis.
+This means that you can complete the MRes in one year of study and then seek admission to the 3 year PhD program.

-If you have completed a standard Bachelor degree and are interested in pursuing PhD study, then completing the MRes is the preferred research training pathway from 2014.
+If you have completed a standard Bachelor degree and are interested in pursuing PhD studies, completing the MRes is the preferred research training pathway.

-The majority of students progress to research directly through the completion of the two year Master of Research.
-Other degrees (such as honours degrees, masters by coursework or research preparation awards) will be considered on a case-by-case basis for entry into the second year of the MRes to enable students to continue to higher degree research.
+The majority of students progress to research through completion of the two year Master of Research program.
+Students with other degrees (such as honours degrees, masters by coursework or research preparation awards) will be considered on a case-by-case basis for direct entry into the second year of the MRes.

-Domestic students who complete the Master of Research at a specified level of performance (high distinction average or 85 per cent) will be eligible to receive a three-year PhD scholarship including stipend.
+Domestic students who complete the Master of Research program at a high standard may be eligible to receive a three-year PhD scholarship.

-The Masters/PhD program is compatible with many international scholarship schemes.
+The Masters of Research/PhD program is compatible with many international scholarship schemes.
 Bundled offers of entry to the combined MRes/PhD program may be available for students sponsored by international scholarship schemes.